Literature and Cultures

-Our staff have been awarded a number of British, American and European Research Fellowships by such bodies as the AHRC, the British Academy, the Broadcast Music Industry Foundation and the European Union.
+Our staff have been awarded several British, American and European Research Fellowships by such bodies as the AHRC, the British Academy, the Broadcast Music Industry Foundation and the European Union.
 We are often called upon for peer review by funding organisations, major academic publishers and leading academic journals on both sides of the Atlantic.

 We are demonstrably committed to extending the reach and significance of our research beyond the bounds of academia, as witnessed in: